 The referendum for the Burghclere Neighbourhood Plan was held on Thursday 6 May 2021.
 There was a turnout of 46.5%.
 The results of the poll included; 366 votes in favour (81.6%) and 81 votes against (18.1%).
 More than 50% of those voting in the referendum voted ‘yes’ and therefore the neighbourhood plan has become part of the statutory development plan for the parish of Burghclere.
 View the full Burghclere Neighbourhood Plan Referendum result.

 Declaration of Result of Poll - Burghclere(PDF) [414 kb]

 Basingstoke and Deane Borough Council agreed to proceed to a referendum on the Burghclere Neighbourhood Plan on 12 May 2020.
 As required by the Neighbourhood Planning (General) Regulations 2012 as amended, a Decision Statement has been published which can be found below.

-Ms Janet Cheesley has been appointed to carry out an Independent Examination of the Burghclere Neighbourhood Plan.
-The Examination commenced on 3 February and recently came to a close.
-The Examiner has now provided her final report, which recommends that the Neighbourhood Plan proceeds to referendum, subject to a number of proposed modifications.
+Ms Janet Cheesley was appointed to carry out an Independent Examination of the Burghclere Neighbourhood Plan.
+The Examination commenced on 3 February.
 The report is available to view below:

 During the examination any correspondence between the council and the examiner relevant to the examinations was placed on the council’s website.
 This correspondence is available below.